Electrolytic cell

-An electrolytic cell is an electrochemical cell that utilizes an external source of electrical energy to force a chemical reaction that would otherwise not occur.
-The external energy source is a voltage applied between the cell′s two electrodes; an anode (positively charged electrode) and a cathode (negatively charged electrode), which are immersed in an electrolyte solution.
-This is in contrast to a galvanic cell, which itself is a source of electrical energy and the foundation of a battery.
-The net reaction taking place in a galvanic cell is a spontaneous reaction, i.e, the Gibbs free energy remains -ve, while the net reaction taking place in an electrolytic cell is the reverse of this spontaneous reaction, i.e, the Gibbs free energy is +ve.
+An electrolytic cell is an electrochemical cell that uses an external source of electrical energy to drive a non-spontaneous chemical reaction, a process known as electrolysis.
+In the cell, a voltage is applied between the two electrodes—an anode (positively charged) and a cathode (negatively charged)—immersed in an electrolyte solution.
+This contrasts with a galvanic cell, which produces electrical energy from a spontaneous chemical reaction and forms the basis of batteries.
+The net reaction in an electrolytic cell is a non-spontaneous (Gibbs free energy is positive), whereas in a galvanic cell, it is spontaneous (Gibbs free energy is negative).

 Principles

 In an electrolytic cell, a current passes through the cell by an external voltage, causing a non-spontaneous chemical reaction to proceed.
 In a galvanic cell, the progress of a spontaneous chemical reaction causes an electric current to flow.
 An equilibrium electrochemical cell exists in the state between an electrolytic cell and a galvanic cell.
-The tendency of a spontaneous reaction to push a current through the external circuit is exactly balanced by a counter-electromotive force so that no current flows.
-If this counter-electromotive force is increased, the cell becomes an electrolytic cell, and if it is decreased, the cell becomes a galvanic cell.
+The tendency of a spontaneous reaction to push a current through the external circuit is exactly balanced by a voltage so that no current flows.
+If this voltage is increased, the cell becomes an electrolytic cell, and if it is decreased, the cell becomes a galvanic cell.

 An electrolytic cell has three components: an electrolyte and two electrodes (a cathode and an anode).
 The electrolyte is usually a solution of water or other solvents in which ions are dissolved.
 Molten salts such as sodium chloride can also function as electrolytes.
 When driven by an external voltage applied to the electrodes, the ions in the electrolyte are attracted to an electrode with the opposite charge, where charge-transferring (also called faradaic or redox) reactions can take place.
-Only with an external electrical potential (i.e., voltage) of correct polarity and sufficient magnitude can an electrolytic cell decompose a normally stable, or inert chemical compound in the solution.
+Only with an external voltage of correct polarity and sufficient magnitude can an electrolytic cell decompose a normally stable, or inert chemical compound in the solution.
 The electrical energy provided can produce a chemical reaction that would otherwise not occur spontaneously.

 Michael Faraday defined the cathode of a cell as the electrode to which cations (positively charged ions, such as silver ions Ag) flow within the cell, to be reduced by reacting with electrons (negatively charged) from that electrode.
 Likewise, he defined the anode as the electrode to which anions (negatively charged ions, like chloride ions Cl) flow within the cell, to be oxidized by depositing electrons on the electrode.
 To an external wire connected to the electrodes of a galvanic cell (or battery), forming an electric circuit, the cathode is positive and the anode is negative.
 Thus positive electric current flows from the cathode to the anode through the external circuit in the case of a galvanic cell.